pforret/jekyll.forret.com/_posts/2020/2020-05-25-qr-experiments-qroulette.md

 What I have developed is:
-an animated series of different QR-encoded URLs, changing slow enough that a simple QR reader (like your smartphone camera) will recognise them most of the time but fast enough that you can&#8217;t really be sure which one you&#8217;re going to get when you click the URL.
+an animated series of different QR-encoded URLs, changing slow enough that a simple QR reader (like your smartphone camera) will recognise them most of the time but fast enough that you can't really be sure which one you're going to get when you click the URL.
 Hence: **QR Roulette**

 {% include image.html